Proposed legislation seeking to protect women in sports passes in the state's House Education Committee

 State Representative Martina White of Philadelphia County pointed out she has played sports on both the high school and collegiate levels of sports.
 White pointed out this year will be the 50th anniversary of the passing of Title IX, back in June of 1972.

 White went on to speak on the challenges biological women may face when going up against biological males.
-She explained there is more loss than just opportunity.
-There is a loss of friendships, life lessons of being a part of a team, and athletic scholarships.
+She explained there is more loss than just opportunity: there is a loss of friendships, life lessons that stem from being a part of a team, and athletic scholarships.

 "Eligibility standards are something that the legislature lacks expertise in," he said.
 "We have not been engaged in that space, and we do not have a well-thought-out and established process.
 We are a political body.
 We would do ourselves well and stay in our lane."